 The net value of Pan American Silver’s free cash flow from 2007 to 2016 was $218.3 million.
 So, even though they stated they made $644 million in Adjusted Earnings during this period, their true profit was $218 million.

 But not so fast We also have to consider the dividends Pan American Silver paid to its shareholders.
 According to Pan American Silver’s Annual Reports, they paid a total of $247 million in dividends from 2007-2016.
 If we include their dividend payouts, this is a more realistic picture of their profitability:

-By deducting dividends from Pan American Silver’s free cash flow, we find they suffered a net loss of $29.3 billion for the ten-year period.
-Of course, this does not include their investments or other items, but it gives us a good ball-park figure of their operating profitability.
+By deducting dividends from Pan American Silver’s free cash flow, we find they suffered a net loss of $29.3 billion for the ten years.
+Of course, this does not include their investments or other items, but it gives us a good ballpark figure of their operating profitability.

 Even if we dismiss all their dividend payouts, Pan American Silver’s free cash flow was only $218 million.
-Which means, Pan American Silver’s free cash flow of $218 million was only 3.4% of their $6.3 billion in total revenues for the ten-year period.
+This means Pan American Silver’s free cash flow of $218 million was only 3.4% of their $6.3 billion in total revenues for the ten years.
 This is peanuts.

 However, this proves that one of the largest primary silver mining companies in the world made very little in the way of profits producing silver since 2009… and this was during the really good years including the huge price spike to $49 in 2011.

 As I have mentioned before, the price of silver has been based on the cost of energy.
 Here is a chart of Pan American Silver’s estimated break-even price and the Brent Crude Oil average annual price: